aspirin and codeine (cont.)

 What happens if I overdose (Empirin with Codeine)?

-Seek emergency medical attention if you think you have used too much of this medicine.
+Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of aspirin and codeine can be fatal.

-Overdose symptoms may include extreme drowsiness, sweating, pinpoint pupils, nausea, vomiting, dark urine, pale skin, easy bruising or bleeding, confusion, cold and clammy skin, fainting, weak pulse, seizure (convulsions), blue lips, shallow breathing, or no breathing.
+Overdose symptoms may include extreme dizziness or spinning sensation, sweating, pinpoint pupils, double vision, vomiting, hallucinations, muscle weakness or limp feeling, cold and clammy skin, fainting, weak pulse, seizure (convulsions), blue lips, shallow breathing, or no breathing.

 What should I avoid while taking aspirin and codeine (Empirin with Codeine)?